 Business rates represent one of the biggest costs to the nation’s shops, offices, pubs and other businesses.
 Get to grips with how they work with our Q&A.

 Q. What are business rates?

-A. Business rates are a tax charged on most non-residential properties in England and Wales (there are different rules in Scotland and Northern Ireland).
+A. Business rates are a tax charged on most commercial properties in England and Wales (there are different rules in Scotland and Northern Ireland).

 Types of properties include: